Back to overview

 Works of neo-Amazonian art

 The Weltkulturen Museum has acquired nine paintings from the Peruvian ‘neoamazónico’ school through the non-profit project Tonkiry Artists-for-the-Rainforest.
 This contemporary art movement can be traced back to the painter Pablo Amaringo (1938-2009), who founded the Usko Ayar art school in the Peruvian Amazon region in 1988.
-The 2025 newly acquired works are by artists who trained with Amaringo or his students: Harri Mires Villacorta, Gledis Panduro Vazquez, Sami Paola Ruiz Macuyama, Alexander Shimpukat Soria and Dimas Paredes Armas.
+The 2025 newly acquired works are by artists who trained under Amaringo and his students: Harri Mires Villacorta, Gledis Panduro Vazquez, Sami Paola Ruiz Macuyama, Alexander Shimpukat Soria and Dimas Paredes Armas.